MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/mutt-software-package.md

 ---
-Description: 'The MUTT software package contains several tools to be used with MUTT devices.
-The suite of tools include firmware upgrade application, driver installation package, and applications that send transfers to the device.'
+Description: The MUTT software package contains several tools to be used with MUTT devices.
+The suite of tools include firmware upgrade application, driver installation package, and applications that send transfers to the device.
-MS-HAID: 'buses.mutt\_software\_package'
+MS-HAID: buses.mutt\_software\_package
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'